s2owl/camera-clock-wireguard/README.md

   sudo pip3 install --upgrade setuptools sudo pip3 install adafruit-circuitpython-ht16k33
 ```
+Download the above scripts and check it out

 All the clock info and wiring can be found here: https://learn.adafruit.com/adafruit-led-backpack/1-2-inch-7-segment-backpack
 Then I made it a service by following this: https://medium.com/codex/setup-a-python-script-as-a-service-through-systemctl-systemd-f0cc55a42267